datalibninalewin/training-material/topics/fair/tutorials/data-management/tutorial.md

 {: .agenda}

 # Data management planning
 In recent years we have notice a data explosion.
 Number of sequence records in each release of [GenBank](https://www.ncbi.nlm.nih.gov/genbank/statistics/), from 1982 to the present, doubled in size approximately every 18 months.
 Great amounts of data available followed by expanding range of tools and computational solutions result in reproducibility crisis.
+There are also vastly increased threats to data privacy and security which affect human subject data.
 Having **data management plan (DMP)** in place is essential to achieve FAIR data management.
 DMPs are often described as living documents and should be updated according to changing circumstances.

 There are several ways to set up FAIR (Findable, Accessible, Interoperable, Reusable) data management plans (DMPs) :
   - Findable (F): Data description and collection or reuse of existing data